TanguyLallemand/similarity-graph/README.md

     -c to give a numeric value working as a cut off
-    -d or --default to let script choose for output file and directory names -e or --concatenate to concatenate graphs from different fasta files into one -h or --help to display a help message
+    -d or --default to let script choose for output file and directory names -e or --concatenate to concatenate graphs from different fasta files into one -p or --png to ask to save output graph in png
+    -h or --help to display a help message

 ### Examples of call: